ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 ### Decentralisation of Verification

 Decentralisation of verification is about the possibility to check the validity of blockchain history.
 Such a check provides confidence that nothing bad (i.e. not conforming to a protocol) was injected into the blockchain.
-Thus, it gave a user a right to reject malicious chain even if it has absorbed more work than alternatives.
+Thus, it gave a user a right to reject a malicious chain even if it has absorbed more work than alternatives.
 There were many talks about such the right in the Bitcoin community when it was partly hot about User-Activated Soft Fork (UASF) idea, and  a recent article ["Who secures Bitcoin?"](https://medium.com/@BitcoinErrorLog/who-secures-bitcoin-95b19bbcda3c) is summarizing this way of thinking well.

 If verification can be done in reasonable time only by an entity able to spend millions on renting a data centre, a network is not decentralized.
 Ideally, it should be possible to check the integrity of the whole blockchain on commodity hardware, like a decent laptop.

 However, new blockchains also tend to absorb more and more features, and they are not coming for free.
 Then the huge topic in the research community is about how to make it possible to check the integrity of the whole blockchain with pruned blocks or system state (or both) under plausible assumptions.
-Possible solutions here are about bootstrapping state snapshot and blockchain suffix on top of it (popular in Ethereum protocol clients, and formalized in [an academic paper even](https://eprint.iacr.org/2018/129.pdf)), stateless clients ([partially stateless](https://eprint.iacr.org/2016/994), as implemented in [Ergo Platform](https://ergoplatform.org/en/) or [fully stateless](https://eprint.iacr.org/2018/968) which do exist only in research papers currently).
+Possible solutions here involve bootstrapping state snapshot and blockchain suffix on top of it (popular in Ethereum protocol clients, and formalized in [an academic paper even](https://eprint.iacr.org/2018/129.pdf)), stateless clients ([partially stateless](https://eprint.iacr.org/2016/994), as implemented in [Ergo Platform](https://ergoplatform.org/en/) or [fully stateless](https://eprint.iacr.org/2018/968) which do exist only in research papers currently).

 ## Test Vectors for Solution Verification